Mar 16, 2020 - minute readminutes read

 To finish off, we recommend rinsing with a non-aggressive mouthwash.
 If you suffer from inflammation, try a mouthwash from our GUM PAROEX range.
 For more details on how to perfect your oral care routine, check out our video.
 Don’t forget to visit your oral health practitioner twice a year for a professional cleaning and personalized care.

-GUM SOFT-PICKS® ADVANCED for an enhanced and complete interdental cleaning.
+GUM SOFT-PICKS® PRO for an enhanced and complete interdental cleaning

 Stop feeding your plaque and protect your gums